 Meet Sean and Nick, both graduates from Utica College’s cybersecurity program and past Brite interns.
 They kindly answered a few questions to share about their roles at Brite.

-A brief overview of your security analyst job + daily tasks.
+A brief overview of your SOC analyst job + daily tasks.

 Sean: I’ve been working at Brite for just over five months now as a security analyst.
 A security analyst detects, mitigates, and protects against cyber threats.